Writing that all-important match report can seem daunting but it’s a popular part of any club website.

 - Red or yellow cards

 - Injuries or stoppages in play

-- Also include; exciting periods of play and well executed moves
+- Also include: exciting periods of play, well-executed moves (and controversy!)

 Once the key events are in place, add a short introduction to set the scene.
 You might want to describe the atmosphere: